The sponsor of our floors in our New Backyard Cottage, Slaughterbeck Floors, has some excellent information about floors to share with you.

 Customers are within their rights to believe that some companies overcharge, and some certainly do.
 That means that it’s more important than anything to make sure that the businesses you are dealing with have proper licensing, a deep level of expertise and good reviews.

 The most constructive projects will always be those with a strong degree of communication and understanding, or the types of issues outlined in the opening of this article can start to crop up.
-Customers and contractors alike are far better off with an agreed-upon set of rules that dictate how the remodeling process goes.
-And more than anything, it’s important that customers choose businesses that have good reputations, businesses which can be trusted to do their job without any nickle and diming.
+Customers and contractors alike are far better off with an agreed-upon set of rules that dictate how the remodeling process will go.
+And more than anything, it’s important that customers choose businesses that have good reputations — businesses which can be trusted to do their job without any nickle-and-diming.
 Without trust, the remodeling and installation process is going to be a strain on everybody involved.

 Many contractors and remodelers are moving towards a “no customer-provided materials” model of business to lessen the problems that can occur from this type of misunderstanding.

 For both owners and workers alike, it is very important to establish this clarity.
-Trust in your contractor is a must, and that means trusting their cost, labor, and the choice of materials they use.
-After all, you wouldn’t tell a doctor which materials to use!
+Trust in your contractor is a must, and that means trusting their cost, labor, and choice of materials.
+After all, you wouldn’t tell a doctor which materials to use.
 The same should be true for any kind of specialist.

 Slaughterbeck Floors is a Choice You Can Trust

 Slaughterbeck Floors has been providing trustworthy flooring and remodeling services to the Santa Clara Valley for over 30 years.
-Expertise and reliability is what we specialize in.
+We specialize in expertise and reliability.

-We sport a 5-star rating on Houzz and a 4.5 star rating on Yelp, a testament to our longtime relationship of success and collaboration with our customers.
+We sport a 5-star rating on Houzz and a 4.5-star rating on Yelp, a testament to our longtime tradition of successful relationships and collaboration with our customers.